yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters/create-clusters-geopartition.md

 ![Add Cluster Wizard - Primary region and size](/images/yb-cloud/cloud-addcluster-partition.png)

-**Region** - For each region, specify the following:
+**Regions** - For each region, choose the following:

-- [region](../../create-clusters-overview/#cloud-provider-regions) where the nodes will be located.
+- the [region](../../create-clusters-overview/#cloud-provider-regions) where the nodes will be located.
-- VPC in which to deploy the nodes.
+- the VPC in which to deploy the nodes.
 Only VPCs using the selected cloud provider and available in the selected region are listed.
 For multi-region GCP clusters, the same VPC is used for all regions.
 VPCs must be created before deploying the cluster.
 Refer to [VPC networking](../../cloud-vpcs/).
-- number of nodes to deploy in the regions.
+- the number of nodes to deploy in the regions; each region has the same number of nodes.
-- number of virtual CPUs per node.
-- disk size per node (in GB).
-- disk input output (I/O) operations per second (IOPS) per node (AWS only)

 To add additional regions to the cluster, click **Add Region**.

+**Node size** - enter the number of virtual CPUs per node and the disk size per node (in GB).

 Partiton-by-region clusters support both horizontal and vertical scaling; you can add regions and change the cluster configuration after the cluster is created.
 Refer to [Scale and configure clusters](../../../cloud-clusters/configure-clusters#infrastructure).